Nirusu/ticket-to-magic/README.md

 This tool was originally developed in March 2022 and last tested in September 2022.

 ## Build
+*You can skip this if you download a pre-built binary from the [Releases](https://github.com/Nirusu/ticket-to-magic/releases) page.*

 You need to have [Go](https://go.dev/) installed.
 This was tested using Go 1.18 and Go 1.19.